zoyopo/FunctionOrder/README.md

 # FunctionPipeline

-A lib offer good ways for function programing in javascript (node and browser)
+A lib offer ways like pipeline for function programing in javascript (node or browser)。

 ## why create the lib